Daniel-Dfg/PlagiaSight/README.md

     In the folder you just unzipped, simply run `PlagiaSight_MacOS_Linux` **in your terminal/CLI the first time**.

-    In other words, open your terminal/CLI and type this :
+    In other words, open your terminal/CLI and type the full file path :
     ```py
+    #should resemble something like this
     path/to/plagiasight_folder/PlagiaSight_MacOS_Linux.sh
     ```
     Or just right click on the file and select the option to run it in your terminal.
 The first time, it can take up to 2-3 minutes to download everything and launch the app, depending of your internet connection.